The Best Productivity System for You: How to Find the Right Tools

 Automate as many processes as possible

-Sometimes the best way to do as much as possible, is to do less.
+Sometimes the best way to do as much as possible, is to do less yourself.
+This has been one of the absolute best productivity tools I have come across.

 However, sometimes doing things as cheaply as possible (therefore doing as much work yourself instead of paying for tools) doesn’t pay off in the long run.

 I don’t know about you, but I’m busy!
 I have a lot going on.
 I got stuff to do.
-So having a productivity tool that actually takes stuff OFF of my plate, instead of adding more to it?
+So having productivity tools that actually takes stuff OFF of my plate, instead of adding more to it?
 Invaluable.

 My son (who is also an adorable menace, although not fluffy), is next to impossible to wake up in the morning, creating a huge time sink where I have to go in his room over and over again to pull him out of bed.